hdck007/hookmark/README.md

 An extension for rating the web and making your browsing experience better than ever.
 Read more about it [here](https://haridarshan.hashnode.dev/introducing-hookmark)

-> Meanwhile for the curious ones follow the steps mentioned [here](https://haridarshan.hashnode.dev/introducing-hookmark#heading-using-the-frontend) to use the
+> follow the steps mentioned [here](https://haridarshan.hashnode.dev/introducing-hookmark#heading-using-the-frontend) to use the extension
-> extension even before it is available to the public (only for chrome users, however that's what we need now 😊)

 ## Images